MakowskiGrzegorz/WaterBodiesImageSegmentation/README.md

 - discriminator_blocks.py
 - generator.py
 - discriminator.py
+- try to create inference notebook because it will fit best there

 ## SOME NOTES
 I think that WGAN and DCGAN have differences in last layer and how loss calculation happens